elmo128/Arma3-ScriptSplitter/README.md

 5)  The output directory<br />

-by using the example commandline: **Arma-ScriptSplitter.exe XY MyMod d:/mymod.sqf d:/license.txt d:/mymodLib/**
+by using the example commandline: **Arma3-ScriptSplitter.exe XY MyMod d:/mymod.sqf d:/license.txt d:/mymodLib/**

 The following files and directories will be created: